itsAiham/home_assistant/node-red/README.md

 # Node-Red

-A simple home assistant based on sensors placed in home and running on Lopy4 from pycom using WiFi.
+A simple home assistant based on sensors placed in home and running on Lopy4 from pycom using Wi-Fi.
-The signals are sent to pycom and then datacake, farther mode a node-red server running at the same time includes a discord-bot where you can interactive with.
+The signals are sent to pycom and then datacake, farther more a node-red server running at the same time includes a discord-bot where you can interact with.

 <br>